Funeral Costs in Colorado | 2026 Guide

 Colorado is the only state that does not require licensure for its funeral homes and crematories.
 However, this still means that funeral home businesses follow careful regulations for how to dispose of human remains by cremation.

-Cremation Authorization Form must be signed by the immediate next of kin before the cremation can proceed.
+A Cremation Authorization Form must be signed by the immediate next of kin before the cremation can proceed.
 This authorizes the final disposition of the remains.
 It is possible to pre-sign the Cremation Authorization Form when you make pre-arrangements if cremation is your wish.
-This can save heart-wrenching decisions for the surviving family.
+This can spare the surviving family heart-wrenching decisions.

 In Colorado, there is a mandatory 24-hour waiting period after death before the cremation can be performed.
 However, it usually takes a couple of days anyway to finalize the paperwork and obtain a permit to cremate.